viebel/blog.klipse.tech/_posts/2021-03-15-rich-hickey-concepts.md

 My understanding of those concepts has been highly influenced by **Rich Hickey**'s talks where he shares his unique approach to **effective information systems** and the rationale behind **Clojure** as a **Data-Oriented** programming language.

-This glossary is my attempt to make Data-Oriented programming better understood in the global community of developers and how DOP differs from Object-Oriented programming and functional programming.
+This glossary is my attempt to make Data-Oriented programming better understood in the global community of developers and explains how DOP differs from Object-Oriented programming and functional programming.

 The concepts are presented in alphabetical order.